telerik/xaml-docs/controls/radgridview/filtering/customizing-distinct-values.md

 ## Displaying Case Insensitive Distinct Values

-By default, the distinct values are case sensitive.
-In order to populate them case insensitive and then filter on them, use the `Filtered` and `DistinctValuesLoading` events of `RadGridView`.
+By default, the distinct values are case-sensitive.
+In order to populate them case-insensitive and then filter on them, use the `Filtered` and `DistinctValuesLoading` events of `RadGridView`.

 #### __[C#] Setting up the distinct filter to show case insensitive values__
 {{region gridview-filtering-customizing-distinct-values-3}}